 The feedback sessions that are informal can be the most telling.
 If an employee is not stressed about a formal process, they are more likely to be honest and open with you.
 Ensure the conversation is authentic and organic so you and the employee will get more out of it.
 When it is a two-way conversation, both parties can learn from each other and they can learn to work better together.

-LegalNature can help you with all of your legal form needs.
+We can help you with all of your HR and legal form needs.
 Let us help you get started today.
-Click here to create your human resources documents now.
+Create your human resources documents now.